Vertical Federated Learning: Concepts, Advances and Challenges: Introduction

 The need for VFL has arisen and grown strongly in the industry in recent years.
 Companies and institutions owning only small and fragmented data have constantly been looking for compensating data partners to collaboratively develop artificial intelligence (AI) technology for maximizing data utilization \cite{li2021surveyTKDE,li2020applicationsurvey}.
 At the same time, data privacy and security regulations have been strengthened worldwide due to growing public concerns over data leakage and privacy breaches.
 Accordingly, many privacy-preserving projects and platforms supporting VFL have been developed in the past two years \cite{liu2021fate,romanini2021pyvertical,Fedlearner,he2020fedml,fedtree2022}, and the number of commercialized projects as well as the economic values of VFL have grown significantly.
 Since in VFL, data parties with different attributes of people are typically from different industrial segments, for example, a local bank and a local retailer, they are prone to collaborate rather than compete.

-Motivated by the growing interest in VFL frameworks, we provide a comprehensive overview of current progress in VFL.
+{ While the applications and research on VFL have grown dramatically in recent years, there lacks a comprehensive survey on the advances, challenges, and potential research directions of VFL.
+Existing FL surveys focus either on HFL~\cite{google_workshop_2019,li2021survey,tan2022towards} or a limited perspective of VFL~\cite{yang2019federated,tran2022privacy}. } Therefore, we provide a comprehensive overview of current progress in VFL.
 We propose an exhaustive categorization for VFL settings and privacy-preserving protocols and discuss possible routes for improving effectiveness, efficiency, and privacy.
 In the end, we propose a unified framework, termed VFLow, which is extended from the original VFL definition and takes into account communication, computation, effectiveness, privacy, and fairness constraints.

-This paper is organized as follows: Sec. \ref{overview} overviews VFL's concept and training procedures.
+This paper is organized as follows: Sec. \ref{overview} overviews VFL's concepts and training procedures.
 Building on Sec. \ref{overview}, Sec. \ref{efficiency}, Sec. \ref{effective}, and Sec. \ref{privacy} discuss the efficiency, effectiveness, privacy, and security aspects of VFL algorithms.
-Sec. \ref{fairness} discusses the challenges of data valuation, explainability, and fairness towards building a VFL ecosystem, and Sec. \ref{applied} discusses application-oriented algorithms built on VFL.
-Finally, Sec. \ref{challenge} discusses open challenges and future directions.
+Sec. \ref{fairness} discusses the challenges of data valuation, explainability, and fairness towards building a VFL ecosystem. {Sec. \ref{vflow} introduces \textbf{VFLow}, a VFL optimization framework guiding the design and optimization of VFL algorithms}, and Sec. \ref{applied} discusses application-oriented algorithms built on VFL.
+Finally, Sec. \ref{challenge} discusses open challenges and future directions. {Figure \ref{fig:outline} dictates the relationships between sections in this work.}